 Some people do prefer a little structure, so here is just one example of a structured technique:

 Session 1 (20 mins) Describe the event and how those involved behaved.
 Say what the worst emotional moment was and what you wished you’d done differently.

 Session 2 (20 mins) Look back at session 1 and expand on those feelings.
 Have they changed over time?
 What effects have they had on your work, your relationships, your family, your friendships?

 Session 3 (20 mins) Go over the material you wrote for the previous sessions.
 Write again about the worst moments and the effects you feel they had on you.
 Don’t worry if you feel you’re repeating yourself.
 Often when we’re troubled we repeat stories to relieve tension.

 Session 4 (20 mins) This is the wrap up and move forward session.
 You have written three times about the stress event or trauma and now you need to explore possible positives to come out of it.
 Maybe this will be a better understanding of the issues and how they affected you.
-Maybe there will be some clarity?
+Or maybe there will be some clarity.
 Of all the sessions this may feel the hardest, but stick to the task and focus only on the positives, even if they feel a little uncertain to you.